Gamry’s Sequence Wizard – An easy way to create complex test sequences

 Purpose of This Note

 This application note discusses Gamry’s Sequence Wizard.
 It describes its setup and shows by means of practical examples how to work with the Sequence Wizard and how to easily build measurement sequences beginning from simple structures right up to complex measurement procedures.
-Once you have completed reading through this application note, visit our video page to view Gamry's Sequence Wizard 4 Part Series of videos.

 For more flexibility, Gamry Instruments enables the user several ways to perform electrochemical measurements.
 The user can chose from a variety of pre-built techniques which are subordinated in specific groups in the Framework software.
 In addition, Gamry’s concept of “Open Source Scripting” allows the user to modify the experiment’s script source and to customize experiments.